digitalbazaar/ezcap/README.md

 import didKey from 'did-method-key';
 const didKeyDriver = didKey.driver();

-// the base URL for the ZCAP client to operate against const baseUrl = 'https://zcap.example';
+// the base URL for the zcap client to operate against const baseUrl = 'https://zcap.example';

 // generate a DID Document and set of keypairs